jjvanzon/JJs-Reference-Architecture/code-style.md

 [back](.)

-[Code style](#-code-style) helps us make code easier to read.
-It is about  using clear names and white space.
-It also covers the specific preferences for language constructs.
+[Code style](#-code-style) helps us make things easier to read.
+It is about  using clear names and also white space.
+It also covers specific preferences for language constructs.

 <img src="images/code-style-preview.png" width="700" />